matsuob/movable_widget/README.md

 # movable_widget

-This is a Flutter widget.
+This is a Flutter package.
 This provides movable widget by dragging.

 ## Getting Started